Northern Irish party surges in EU poll, seeks Brexit referendum

 The vote also indicated increasing support for candidates not aligned to the traditional Catholic or Protestant voting blocs and was the best national showing for the Alliance Party founded almost 50 years ago, just as Northern Ireland’s violent period known as “The Troubles” deepened.

-“This is a vote about Brexit ... it’s a vote to remain, it’s a vote to have a people’s vote,” Long, close to tears, told reporters at the Belfast count center.
+“This is a vote about Brexit ... it’s a vote to remain, it’s a vote to have a people’s vote,” Long, close to tears, told reporters at the Belfast count centre.

 “People came together behind Alliance to send a message and that message is we want to stay in the EU.”